Conversational Marketing is one of the best ways to move your prospects down the marketing funnel and convert them into customers - fast.

-Anyone can shop from the large inventory of products in eBay through voice assistants.
+Anyone can shop from the large inventory of products on eBay through voice assistants.
 All you have to say is “Okay Google, ask eBay to find me…”

 The virtual assistant then goes about and looks for the most relevant results for your search terms.
 It then gives you the choice to import these options into your smartphone so that you can go ahead and make the purchase.

-eBay implemented this tactic when voice assistants like Alexa, Siri and Amazon Echo echo were becoming extremely popular.
-Providing such seamless user experience for the customers helped eBay win the brownie points.
+eBay implemented this tactic when voice assistants like Alexa, Siri, and Amazon Echo echo were becoming extremely popular.
+Providing such a seamless user experience for the customers helped eBay win the brownie points.

-Pizza lover or not, Domino’s is one food chain that is close to everyone’s hearts.
+Pizza lovers or not, Domino’s is one food chain that is close to everyone’s hearts.

 But these super delicious pizzas are not the only reason for their incredible success?